lacity/street_designator/proposal_for_lacity.md

 [![Current Street Designation Change Process](http://i.imgur.com/oehD0Xp.png)](http://i.imgur.com/oehD0Xp.png)

-From City Council, the authority goes to Planning, to specify the designation of each street segment.
+From City Council, the authority goes to Planning to specify the designation of each street segment.
 As part of this process planners use ArcGIS desktop software to enter the designation changes into their own GIS.
 There is a public facing server for this system,